 My son went on to have a selection of Indian food, he found the Chicken Tikka Marsala in his words "the nicest I have had for a long time", however didn't really care for the Egg Fried Rice as he thought it was bland.
 He tried the Pizza twice and it much much better the second time when it was made fresh.
 If you want to have the nicest food I would wait around the stations to see what was being prepared and cooked there and then.
 The food that was hanging around the longest did not taste as nice as the freshly prepared food.

 I went back to try the Indian food, the Butter Garlic Nan Bread was very tasty and the Onion Bhaji was very nice too and not too greasy, they were both hot and fresh.
-I tried a selection of Indian dishes, including Chicken Tikka Marsala, and Lamb Rogon Josh, the meat in the first seemed dry however the Rogon Josh was very flavourful.
+I tried a selection of Indian dishes, including Chicken Tikka Marsala, and Lamb Rogan Josh, the meat in the first seemed dry however the Rogan Josh was very flavourful.

 Pizza And Salads